 Bon View communicates with parents in a variety of ways.
-Each month, the school sends a newsletter through the Class Dojo application.
-We encourage all parents to connect with the school via the Class Dojo/School Story application which will allow parents to view information about your child's class and the school.
-We often post reminders through this application, and the application can be viewed on your smartphone or through the internet.
-Newsletters are also posted on our school website at www.omsd.net/BonView.
-On Twitter, you can follow our handle at @BonView_OMSD.
+The school sends a monthly newsletter through the Parent Square platform application.
+We encourage all parents to connect with the school via the Parent Square application which will allow parents to view the most current and updated information and reminders about your child's class and the school.
+The application can be viewed on your smartphone or through the internet.
+Newsletters and the Parent Handbook are also posted on our school website at www.omsd.net/BonView.
+On Instagram, you can follow our handle at @bonview_omsd.
 In addition, we send communications via text and phone calls through the Blackboard Connect system.
 Please ensure that your phone numbers are up to date.
 Lastly, we send home flyers as needed and do our best to send them on Tuesdays.
 Classroom information is sent home any day of the week.
 All students are provided a folder so parents should check the folder on a daily basis for important information.
 Please check our Marquee for weekly events and our bulletin board located next to the front office for important information as well.